Rainminds/.github/profile/README.md

 Gantral is not:

 - An AI governance dashboard
+- A compliance reporting platform
 - A GRC tool
-- A compliance reporting platform
 - A workflow engine
-- A guardrail framework
+- A runtime guardrail system
-- A model monitoring system
+- A model monitoring product
 - An agent builder

+Gantral will never:

+- Provide dashboards
+- Replace orchestration
+- Interpret business logic
+- Auto-approve execution
+- Manage business rules

 It is:

-Execution Authority Infrastructure.
+**Execution Authority Infrastructure.**

 ---

 # 🔵 Gantrio

-> **Execution Authority Platform for Production Systems**
-> Authority lifecycle management and operational hardening.

-Gantrio extends Gantral into an enterprise authority management platform.
+> **Unlock the Next Tier of AI Adoption**
+> Structured autonomy and authority lifecycle governance.

 If Gantral is the constitutional kernel, Gantrio is the management plane.

+Gantrio extends Gantral into an enterprise authority infrastructure platform that enables structured AI progression.

 Gantrio provides:

+- Authority lifecycle governance
-- Policy lifecycle management
+- Policy version management
+- Earned autonomy orchestration
-- Authority analytics
+- Cross-workflow authority analytics
 - Replay packaging for regulators
-- Multi-tenant governance
+- Multi-tenant isolation
+- Environment segmentation (dev / staging / prod)
 - Upgrade compatibility validation
-- Environment segmentation (dev / staging / prod)
 - Enterprise hardening

+Gantral enforces authority per execution.
+Gantrio governs authority coherence across the enterprise.

 Gantrio does not replace orchestration.
-Gantrio does not replace GRC dashboards.
+Gantrio does not replace GRC systems.

 Gantral remains open-source and independently usable.

 ---

-# ⚖ When Structural Authority Is Necessary
+# ⚖ When Structural Authority Is Rational

 Gantral is not required for every workflow.